-Howard and Robin wondered why Ron had avoided making a superhero film, so Ron (after admitting to turning down the chance to direct the Batman, Spiderman and Harry Potter films) claimed he couldn't be cynical about the movies or manufacture them: "You have to believe in what you're doing."
+Howard and Robin wondered why Ron had avoided making a superhero film throughout his career, so Ron (after admitting to turning down the chance to direct the Batman, Spiderman, and Harry Potter films) claimed he couldn't be cynical about the movies or manufacture them.

 Howard then showed the video of Gary's pitch to Ron and asked for his opinion.
 Ron quickly responded that Gary threw like a girl.